tc33/EpochX/README.md

 the run parameters, the fitness function and other configurable options.
 All models extend from the abstract Model class, which provides default values for many standard parameters.
 Typically a new model will actually extend from one of GPModel, GRModel or GEModel (for tree GP, CFG-GP and GE respectively), which provide further defaults for each of the representation's parameters.
 Models are provided pre-constructed for a number of standard problems for each representation.
-Overriding a model�s default value for a parameter can be performed simply by calling the associated setter method.
+Overriding a model's default value for a parameter can be performed simply by calling the associated setter method.

 Triggering execution of evolutionary runs with your model is simply a case of calling the model's run method.
 Where the `SantaFeTrail` class is one of the built in models: